 7) Simplify sign up and order completion processes

 Quick and easy formal procedures provide higher chances of your users completing their orders.
 Let users sign in via social networks.
-To make password reset easier, send new password to your users’ phone number.
-It’s also a good idea to auto-fill standard input fields like name and email fields.
+To make a password reset easier, send a new password to your users’ phone numbers.
+It’s also a good idea to autofill standard input fields like name and email fields.

 8) Don’t overcomplicate the drop off process

 Saying goodbye should not be hard.
 Your customer must have a way to stop using your services.
 Otherwise, they may start redirecting all of your new emails straight to the Spam folder, and when they need to use your services again, they’ll use the services of a less intrusive provider.